-The site of the fountain originated back to 19 BCE, when it formed at the end of the Aqua Virgo aqueduct.
-The source was 21 km away at the Salone Springs.
+The site of the fountain originated back in 19 BCE when it formed at the end of the Aqua Virgo aqueduct.
+The source was 21 km away at Salone Springs.
 Roman General Marcus Vipsanius Agrippa worked to provide people with access to quality public services and was responsible for the formation of these aqueducts.
 Water was the lifeblood of the city.
 The waters of the Aqua Virgo were considered the softest and most pristine.
 The name comes from the myth that it was a virgin maiden who showed the Romans the location of the spring.

 Holding over 300,000 liters of water, the sculptural composition pays homage to the water that was so precious to the Romans.
 At the center stands Oceanus, the Greek Titan god of the river Okeanos, by Pietro Bracci.
-He stands at over 4.8 meters (16 ft).
+He stands at over 4.8 m (16 ft).
 His chariot is pulled by two Tritons – one older and one younger.
 Their two horses reflect the changing nature of water.
 One horse is calm and the other more wild.

 Behind Oceanus and encased in niches are female statues of Abundance and Health by Filippo della Valle.
 Both figures tied into the theme of water.
 Abundance holds a horn filled with fruits to symbolize plenty with a turn-over jug spilling water.
 Health is adorned by the laurel wreath, the plant sacred to Apollo, and a serpent coiling to her side to drink from a cup.
 At the time of the building of the fountain, the water was among the best tasting.
 Now it is no longer drinkable as it is recycled between several fountains in the city.

 Above these two allegorical statues are two bas-reliefs depicting the Roman origins of the spring by Giovanni Battista Grossi and Andrea Bergondi.
-On the left Marcus Agrippa is explaining his plan for the aqueduct.
+On the left, Marcus Agrippa is explaining his plan for the aqueduct.
 On the right is the depiction of the maiden who is said to have shown the source of the waters.

-The very top of the fountain are statues symbolizing the four seasons and the coat of arms of Clement XII.
+At the very top of the fountain are statues symbolizing the four seasons and the coat of arms of Clement XII.
 There is an inscription that translates:

-“Clemens XII Pontifex Maximus decorated the Virgin Aqueduct and committed it with abundance and salubrity to the cult in the Year of the Lord 1735, 6th year of his pontificate.”
+Clemens XII Pontifex Maximus decorated the Virgin Aqueduct and committed it with abundance and salubrity to the cult in the Year of the Lord 1735, 6th year of his pontificate.